-input sourcing, are Bas and Strauss-Kahn (2015), Feng, Li, and Swenson (2016), and Antras, Fort, and Tintelnot (2017).
+A few notable exceptions in the literature, which begin to explore the role of intermediate input sourcing, are Bas and Strauss-Kahn (2015), Feng, Li, and Swenson (2016), and Antrás, Fort, and Tintelnot (2017).
 Bas and Strauss-Kahn (2015) argue that following input trade liberalization, Chinese firms import more varieties of inputs from the most advanced economies.
 Moreover, as input tariffs fall, firms pay a higher price for their imported inputs.
 Feng, Li, and Swenson (2016) find that sales revenue for Chinese manufacturers increase in G-7 countries when expenditure on intermediates sourced from G-7 countries increase.
 Both studies capture level effects on export prices and revenues associated with imported intermediates, however, they group source countries broadly.
-Though their results give tacit support to the standard quality upgrading mechanism, since foreign markets are presumably more challenging than domestic ones, they do not explore the relationship at the regional or individual country level; making the refutation of a cost complementarity explanation impossible.
+Though their results give tacit support to the standard quality upgrading mechanism, since foreign markets are presumably more challenging than domestic ones, they do not explore the relationship at the regional or individual country level; making the discovery and/or refutation of a cost complementarity explanation impossible.

-Antras, Fort, and Tintelnot (2017), independently and concurrently, conduct the only other study which examines the relationship between intermediate input sources and firm-level decisions.
+Antrás, Fort, and Tintelnot (2017), independently and concurrently, conduct the only other study which examines the relationship between intermediate input sources and firm-level decisions.
 They develop a quantifiable multi-country sourcing model that embeds an Eaton and Kortum (2002) marginal cost structure inside a Melitz (2003) monopolistically competitive model; accounting for firm-heterogeneity and destination specific costs.
 They structurally estimate the model to isolate the roles off marginal cost savings and fixed cost heterogeneity across destinations to explain sourcing strategies.
-My paper also leans on firm-heterogeneity and fixed costs to explain trade patterns but differs from Antras, et al. (2017) in two fundamental ways.
+My paper also leans on firm-heterogeneity and fixed costs to explain trade patterns but differs from Antrás, et al. (2017) in three fundamental ways.
 Firstly, they assume that firms import intermediates to minimize marginal cost.
 In the context of my work, firms must balance two opposing effects: lowering input quality reduces costs but firms will face reduced demand as product quality falls.
-The analogous characterization of my study is that firms minimize quality-adjusted costs.
+The analogous characterization in my study is that firms minimize quality-adjusted costs.
 Secondly, Antras, et al. (2017) does not allow for complementarities between importing and exporting activities.
-While Antras, et al. (2017) stresses (weakly) monotonic hierarchical structures between sourcing strategies and underlying productivities, my work stresses the link between import intensities and export patterns.
+While Antrás, et al. (2017) stresses (weakly) monotonic hierarchical structures between sourcing strategies and underlying productivities, my work stresses the link between import intensities and export patterns.